topeokubanjo-eng/House-Price-Prediction/README.md

-House Price Prediction Using Machine Learning
-Project Overview
+📌 Project Overview

-This project focuses on building and evaluating machine learning models to predict residential housing prices using structured real-estate data.
-The goal is to explore how different modeling approaches perform on a complex regression problem involving categorical and numerical features, and to identify the most effective model through systematic tuning and evaluation.
+This project builds and evaluates machine learning models to predict residential housing prices using structured real-estate data.
+The focus is on understanding key price drivers and comparing multiple regression models within a complete machine learning pipeline.

-Rather than optimizing for leaderboard placement, the emphasis is on the end-to-end machine learning workflow: data preparation, feature engineering, model selection, and performance comparison.
+The goal is not leaderboard optimization, but demonstrating a clear, reproducible workflow for feature engineering, model tuning, and evaluation.

-Key Objectives
+🎯 Objectives

-Understand the factors that influence housing prices
+Analyze factors that influence housing prices

-Apply feature engineering techniques to mixed data types
+Handle mixed numerical and categorical features

-Compare multiple regression models using consistent evaluation methods
+Compare baseline and ensemble regression models

-Select a best-performing model based on predictive performance and generalization
+Select a best-performing model using validation metrics

-Methodology
+🧠 Workflow

 Data cleaning and exploratory data analysis

-Categorical feature encoding using OneHotEncoder
+Categorical encoding using OneHotEncoder

-Pipeline construction for reproducible preprocessing and modeling
+Pipeline construction for preprocessing and modeling

-Hyperparameter tuning using GridSearchCV
+Hyperparameter tuning with GridSearchCV

-Model comparison based on validation performance
+Model comparison and selection

 Final inference using the selected model

-Models Implemented
+🤖 Models Used

-Linear Regression (baseline model)
+Linear Regression (baseline)

 Random Forest Regressor

 XGBoost Regressor (best-performing model)

-Results & Insights
+📊 Results & Insights

-Tree-based ensemble models significantly outperformed linear regression, highlighting the importance of capturing non-linear relationships and feature interactions in housing price prediction.
-XGBoost provided the strongest overall performance after hyperparameter tuning.
+Tree-based ensemble models outperformed linear regression, highlighting the importance of capturing non-linear relationships and feature interactions.
+After tuning, XGBoost achieved the strongest predictive performance.

-Dataset
+📂 Dataset

-Source: Kaggle — House Prices: Advanced Regression Techniques
+Source: House Prices: Advanced Regression Techniques (Kaggle)

-Data includes residential property characteristics such as location, size, condition, and amenities.
+Contains residential property attributes such as location, size, condition, and amenities

-Notes
+📝 Notes

-Kaggle submission file generation is environment-specific and not the primary focus of this repository.
+Kaggle submission file generation is environment-specific and not the primary focus of this project

-The project prioritizes model development, tuning, and evaluation over competition mechanics.
+Emphasis is placed on model development, tuning, and evaluation, rather than competition mechanics

-This repository is intended to demonstrate applied machine learning practices on a real-world regression problem.
+This notebook is intended to demonstrate applied machine learning practices on a real-world regression problem